zebrai2/piano-learning/curriculum/composition roadmap.md

 ### 8. **Set a Lyric to Music**

 Choose a simple poem, hymn verse, or original lyric.
 Compose a melody that fits the rhythm and natural emphasis of the text.
+This project introduces lyric writing gently in Level 1.
+If interest develops, it will be expanded in Level 2.

 **Skills Reinforced:**